 With ransomware attacks on the rise, the role of insurance is becoming more robust.

-So much so, that ransomware coverage, which has been traditionally been an endorsement within cyber liability policies, has been approved as a stand-alone cyber policy by some insurance carriers.
+So much so that ransomware coverage, which has traditionally been an endorsement within cyber liability policies, has been approved as a stand-alone cyber policy by some insurance carriers.

 Who is a target for ransomware?